anvlkv/polymathic-demo/content/examples/color/_index.md

 ### Color customization

 These examples show several color customizations.
-See code inside each page for details
+See code inside each page for details.

+These examples touch only a few variables.
+See more [variables for customization](/docs/variables).